RTP Mundo (radio): Overview

 In the 1980s, RDP Internacional continued carrying its Portuguese services (200 hours per week), with additional services in five foreign languages (English, French, Spanish, Italian, German) for 45 hours a week.
 The shortwave broadcasts were mostly pre-recorded since 1980, but this scheme changed in 1984, enabling a better connection with its listeners.
 At the end of 1984, the Spanish-language service was discontinued to cut costs, and later, the remaining languages, on weekends.
 A program aimed at the Portuguese diaspora in Europe, also relayed by Antena 1, started airing.
 The shortwave broadcasts were expensive, being cut by 23% in 1985.
 In 1988, the station was renamed RDP Internacional - Rádio Portugal.

 RDP Internacional ceased all shortwave transmissions on 1 June 2011.
+The decision was criticized by Adelino Laranjeira of the Merchant Navy, thinking that RTP would leave the Portuguese diaspora behind.

 RTP's main shortwave broadcasting centre, known as "CEOC – Centro Emissor de Onda Curta" (lit.
 SW transmitting centre) was located near Pegões, Portugal, has four 300 kW shortwave transmitters (1 TELEFUNKEN S 4005 and 3 THALES TSW 2300) and four 100 kW transmitters as backup, which served 6 transmitting antennas.
 Broadcasts to Venezuela and India/Middle East used only 100 kW because of technical limitations: antennas cannot handle powers above 100 kW.
 Transmissions to Europe, America and Africa used 300 kW.

 RDPi also used ProFunk GmbH centre in Sines, as part of an agreement made between the Portuguese State and Deutsche Welle; since January 2009, weekend broadcasts from Sines used Digital Radio Mondiale (DRM) targeting central Europe.

 Although RDP had a radio channel dedicated to Portuguese-speaking Africa countries, RDP África, RDPi covered those countries on shortwave, even in areas not served by RDP África.
 Nonetheless, some African radios relay some programmes from RDPi, specially Portuguese football games.

 Some programmes, in particular newscasts and football games broadcast on RDPi and RDP Antena 1 were also relayed on many Portuguese-speaking radio stations around the world, like Radio Alfa – 98.6 FM Paris (France) and WJFD (Radio Globo) – 97.3 FM Massachusetts (United States).

+Final logo as RDP Internacional from 2016 to 29 March 2026.

+On 30 March 2026, the station has been renamed as RTP Mundo, tieing in with its television counterpart, after the adoption of a single branding strategy on 18 February 2026.
+Some of its staff feared job losses as the television channel and the radio station were now put under the same administration.
+The rebranding was designed by Ivity Brand Corp, a Portuguese design agency responsible for RTP corporate rebrand.